Information for dog owners within the City of Wanneroo.

 - Households in residential areas are limited to two dogs.

-- Households on a rural property are limited to six dogs (the rural property must be over 4 hectares for up to 6 dogs to be authorised by Council).
+- Households on a rural property are limited to six dogs (the rural property must be over 4 hectares for up to 6 dogs to be authorised).

 - Households can apply for permission to keep more than two dogs by completing the keeping more than two dogs application form outlining the reasons why they wish to keep more than the required number of dogs.
 A fee of $156.50 applies to the application.
 The fee is non-refundable should the application be declined.